voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)

+## Not Yet Versioned
+ - Toggling running shoes by pressing B can now be turned off.
+ - Removed Lucky Egg from player's PC.
 ## v2.2.2
- - Added Nature Mints and Bottle Caps
+ - Added [Nature Mints](https://www.pokecommunity.com/showpost.php?p=10245635&postcount=191) (Credit: Ghoulslash) and Bottle Caps
    - They can be bought for cheap from Jaime after becoming the champion.
    - Jaime also gifts one Nature Mint after the player wins a badge.
  - [Add Ability to Swap Bikes Whenever](https://github.com/pret/pokeemerald/wiki/Add-Ability-to-Swap-Bikes-Whenever)
  - Ball Does Not Get Thrown When Cycling Unless The Ball Was Not Cycled That Turn.
  - Swapped Turbo and VSync Mapping of Shoulder Buttons in VSync Button Mode.
- - Bug Fix Where Bag Menu Does Not Have A Dot for Each Pouch.
  - Added Ability to Sort Key Items by Type.
  - [Added Ability to Move Held Items.](https://www.pokecommunity.com/showpost.php?p=10517557) [Credit: Zeturic]
  - [Added Mid-Battle Evolutions](https://www.pokecommunity.com/showpost.php?p=10464666) [Credit: CtrlFootPrint]